Arrow Speed, Kinetic Energy, and Momentum Calculator

 While KE is an important factor in penetration, momentum is also critical because it determines the arrow’s ability to push through the target.
 Momentum is often considered more important for hunting because it can help the arrow maintain its penetration potential.

-An arrow’s momentum is defined by how much force is required to stop an object.
-In other words, how much force is required to stop an arrow?
-How far will it penetrate?
-In the calculator below, we measure this in slugs.
 The table below provides us with a general idea of how much momentum is needed for different types of wild game and it also shows us the arrow’s penetration capability when coupled with KE.
 When you look at this and compare it to the table above, you can calculate what the right arrow can accomplish after you shoot it.

 Wild Game HuntedMomentum Required (estimated)